ITISFoundation/osparc-docs/d1.1-report/tech/parts/client-side.md

 |    **Pros**    | <ul><li>Mix between Angular and React</li><li>HTML, CSS and logic nicely separated</li></ul> | <ul><li>Facebook supports it.
 One of the most popular Front-End JavaScript framework</li><li>Lot of dedicated and easy to install 3rd party libraries | <ul><li>Desktop-like web application</li><li>Object Oriented programming model</li><li>Lots of native 3rd party libraries available</li><li>Three.js used directly</li><li>Complete control over dependencies |
 |    **Cons**    | <ul><li>No specific company supporting it</li><li>Not many dedicated 3rd party libraries available</li><li>Lack of control over dependencies</li></ul> | <ul><li>HTML, CSS and logic not very well separated</li><li>Lack of control over dependencies</li></ul> | <ul><li>Not a big community behind</li><li>Some 3rd party libraries do not integrate very well</li></ul> |

-The main difference between vue, react and qooxdoo is that while the first two provide very light frameworks and programming concepts with simple skeletons to start building on top of, qooxdoo provides a mature framework with a collection UI widgets.
-What means that for vue and react applications whatever UI component you want to add, you need to look for it out there and install it, using the Node Package Manager, together with its dependencies in the project.
+The main difference between vue, react and qooxdoo is that the first two provide very light frameworks and programming concepts with simple skeletons to start building on top of, while qooxdoo provides a mature framework with a collection of UI widgets.
+That means that for vue and react one needs to look for all the UI components that one may want to add and subsequently needs to install them, using the Node Package Manager, together with their dependencies.
 In qooxdoo, if the original framework doesn't provide the component, you need to download the desired package and keep it within the project.

 ### Recommendations
-Based on our analysis and how mature the frameworks we reviewed are, vue should be discarded.
+Based on our analysis and the framework-maturity, we believe that [vue] should be discarded.
-Between [react] and [qooxdoo], we have the feeling that both frameworks could work, but taking into the popularity and support the community can provide, our recommendations is to use [react].
+We think that both [react] and [qooxdoo], could work, but taking into the popularity and support the community can provide, our recommendation is to use [react].